4.2. (Local) Robustness of MNIST dataset¶

 classification problems only.
 For the moment, CAISAR supports datasets in a

-format only, where each CSV
+specific CSV format only, where each CSV lines is interpreted as

 providing the classification label in the first column, and the dataset element